dead-claudia/proposal-positive-modulo/README.md

-# Divisor-dependent Modulo
+# Positive Modulo

-A proposal for adding a divisor-dependent modulo operator to ECMAScript.
+A proposal for adding a positive modulo operator to ECMAScript.

 ## Introduction